-(Refer to note 10 (property, plant and equipment) and note 1(f) (accounting policy))
+(Refer to note 10 (property, plant and equipment) and note 1(e) (accounting policy))

-The Key Audit Matter How the matter was addressed in our audit The aggregate fair values of the Group's investment properties and investment properties under development as at December 31, 2023 amounted to HK\$201,068 million, representing 87% of the Group's total assets as at that date.
-Our audit procedures to assess the valuation of investment properties and investment properties under development included the following: assessing the competence, capability, experience of the locations and types of properties subject to valuation and objectivity of the external property The decrease in fair values of the Group's investment properties and investment properties under development recorded in the consolidated statement of profit or loss for the year ended December 31, 2023 amounted to HK\$62 million. valuer; evaluating the valuation methodology used by the external property valuer based on our knowledge of other property valuers for similar types of properties; The Group's investment properties, which are located in Hong Kong and Mainland China, mainly comprise shopping malls, office premises, industrial premises, residential premises and car parking bays. on a sample basis, comparing the tenancy information included in the valuation models, which included committed rents and occupancy rates, with underlying contracts and related documentation; The fair values of the Group's investment properties and investment properties under development were assessed by management based on independent valuations prepared by an external property valuer. discussing the valuations with the external property valuer in a separate private session and challenging key estimates adopted in the valuations, including those relating to market selling prices, market rents and capitalization rates, by comparing them with historical rates and
+The Key Audit Matter

+The aggregate fair values of the Group's investment properties and investment properties under development as at December 31, 2023 amounted to HK\$192,656 million, representing 89% of the Group's total assets as at that date.

+The decrease in fair values of the Group's investment properties and investment properties under development recorded in the consolidated statement of profit or loss for the year ended December 31, 2023 amounted to HK\$9 million.

+The Group's investment properties, which are located in Hong Kong and Mainland China, mainly comprise shopping malls, office premises, industrial premises, residential premises and car parking bays.

+The fair values of the Group's investment properties and investment properties under development were assessed by management based on independent valuations prepared by an external property valuer.